zacharysnewman/magical-method-debugger/README.md

 ## Requirements

 - Unity 2020.3 or later
-- Works only in the Unity Editor (not in built applications)
+- Works only in the Unity Editor

 ## Notes